lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 03:52 PM)_

 > It was me!
-It was me, I baked it, and it’s just banana!
+It was me, I baked it, and it's just banana!

 **TheBlade** _(28-Oct-18 03:52 PM)_